Advertisement

 Site-based housing assistance for seniors (age 62+) and disabled individuals in specific developments within New Brunswick, NJ.
 Incomplete applications were not added to the waiting list.

-This program provides site-based housing assistance for seniors in specific developments within New Brunswick, NJ.
+These are site-based assistance programs in New Brunswick, NJ.

-This program provides site-based housing assistance for seniors and disabled individuals in specific developments within New Brunswick, NJ.
-For assistance, contact GoSection8.com or New Brunswick Housing Authority at 732-745-5157 Ext.
-200.
+This program provides site-based housing assistance for seniors (age 62 and over) and disabled individuals in specific developments within New Brunswick, NJ.
+When open, preferences potentially included veterans, homeless, and disabled.

 This program provides site-based housing assistance for seniors (age 62 and over) and disabled individuals in specific developments within New Brunswick, NJ.